mxenabled/processor-tokens-client-quickstart/README.md

 MX.
 To get credentials you can sign up for a free account at [dashboard.mx.com][dashboard].

+To configure the app with your MX credentials
 1. Copy `.env.sample` to `.env`
 2. From dashboard.mx.com, copy the values for _API Key_ and _Client ID_ into
 `.env`